rhel-labs/instruqt/podman-containerfile/01-containerfile-basics/assignment.md

 <pre type="file">
-REPOSITORY                           TAG         IMAGE ID      CREATED         SIZE localhost/my-container               latest      bf4d4b1cd4bd  19 minutes ago  440 MB
+REPOSITORY                           TAG         IMAGE ID      CREATED         SIZE localhost/my-container               latest      bf4d4b1cd4bd  19 minutes ago  440 MB registry.access.redhat.com/ubi9/ubi  latest      b21b662817da  33 hours ago    234 MB
 </pre>

+> NOTE: You will also see the image that you based your container on.

 Now we can run a container from our image!